 David let his own grief overcome not just his kingly responsibilities but even his gratitude to God for saving the nation.

 Joab, King David’s friend and the commander of the army, rebuked David telling him that because he has covered his face with grief, he has covered with shame the faces of his loyal servants.
-So David listened to Joab and made peace with his men and began behaving as king: “Then the king arose and took his seat in the gate.
+David listened to Joab and made peace with his men and got back to work as King: “Then the king arose and took his seat in the gate.
 And the people were all told, ‘Behold, the king is sitting in the gate.’
 And all the people came before the king” (vs. 8).

-Don’t let your difficulties dim your view of God’s plans and purposes because what seems like trouble to you may actually be the result of God’s loving care for you.
+Don’t let your difficulties dim your view of God’s plans and purposes.
+What seems like trouble to you may actually be God’s loving care for you to protect you from sin or worse trouble or to prepare you for future blessings.